cozy/cozy.github.io/src/sync/desktop.md

 ## Configuration

-Once installed, start it.
-It will ask you for a few information:
+At the end of the installation, application will start and ask you for a few informations:

-* Your Cozy url.
+* Your Cozy URL.
 In other words, the address used to access to your Cozy.
 * Your Cozy password.
 We don’t save your password, we only use it to create a new device login which it uses to synchronize your files.
 * The folder where you want to synchronize your files.